satish-sekharan/playlistdl-with-api/README.md

-# Playlist Downloader
+# Audio Downloader

-A self-hosted web application for downloading playlists from Spotify and YouTube as MP3 files.
-The application provides a web interface for users to input playlist links, which are then downloaded as audio files using `spotdl` (for Spotify) or `yt-dlp` (for YouTube).
+A self-hosted web application for downloading songs, albums, or playlists from Spotify and YouTube as MP3 files.
+The application provides a web interface for users to input links, which are then downloaded as audio files using `spotdl` (for Spotify) or `yt-dlp` (for YouTube).

 ## Features

 - **Download Spotify and YouTube playlists**: Automatically detects and processes playlists based on the URL.
 - **Session-based download directories**: Isolates each user session to a unique download directory.
+- **Admin Mode**: Enables admin users to download directly to a specified folder on the server.
 - **Progress bar and download logs**: View download progress and logs in real-time via the web interface.
 - **Auto-cleanup**: Deletes temporary session download folders after a specified time.
+- **Organized Downloads**: Downloads are structured by artist and album folders, maintaining organization across downloads.
 <!--- **Admin mode**: Allows the admin to specify a custom directory for downloads.
 -->
 ## Prerequisites